shahcompbio/bulk-illumina-rnaseq/README.md

 ```angular2html
 sbatch launch_pipeline.sh
 ```
+>[Note]
+> if you want to use a different reference, make sure to remove colons in the chromosome id field (i.e., seq id)
+> which occurs in the junction annotation step: https://github.com/nf-core/rnaseq/issues/1064

 > [!WARNING]
 > Please provide pipeline parameters via the CLI or Nextflow `-params-file` option.
 Custom config files including those provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_;